-If you use Kafka 1.2 with Cloudera Manager 5.4, you must disable monitoring.
-See Upgrading Cloudera Manager Without Upgrading Kafka on page 13.
+If you use Cloudera Distribution of Kafka 1.2 with Cloudera Manager 5.4, you must disable monitoring.
+See Upgrading Cloudera Manager Without Upgrading Kafka on page 15.

 Fixed Issues

 The following upstream issues are fixed in each release of Cloudera Distribution of Apache Kafka.